Why strategic plan before you dive in to do the work?

-While the phrases is used often (and often misused) Strategic Planning is critical to the success of any exercise.
-Bringing multiple perspectives into focus with an eye on defined objectives, it is the process an organization goes through to envision and achieve its future—identifying the steps and means necessary to leverage existing strengths and overcome identified weaknesses.
+Strategic Planning brings multiple perspectives into focus with an eye on defined objectives, by taking your organization through the process of envisioning how to achieve its future, and identifying the steps and means necessary to leverage existing strengths...and overcome acknowledged weaknesses.

-The benefits from a business point-of-view are clear.
+The work can be daunting, but the benefits from a business point-of-view are clear.
 What are our revenue, growth and sales targets?
 What competitive and market forces can affect our future, for better or worse?
 What should (and what must) we do to achieve these goals?

 While the level of involvement in creating the plan may vary depending on your product or service, timing and market situation, we believe that at a minimum you should ask for input from current customers, prospects and your in-house sales and marketing teams.
 Representatives from anticipated support functions (customer service, installation, and maintenance) should also be an integral part of the planning process.